Anaphylaxis Treatment

 Testing and Diagnosis of Anaphylaxis

-The diagnosis of anaphylaxis is made by a healthcare provider based on the recognition of symptoms and risk factors.
+The diagnosis of anaphylaxis is usually made by a healthcare provider based on the recognition of symptoms and risk factors.
 A complete medical history should be taken to identify any prior episodes of anaphylaxis.
 Physical examination may also be performed to assess for signs and symptoms such as hives, swelling, difficulty breathing, and low blood pressure.
 Furthermore, laboratory tests may be ordered to help determine if there is an underlying cause related to the reaction (e.g., elevated IgE levels).
 If necessary, skin testing can also be conducted to identify specific allergens that may have caused the reaction.

 Management of anaphylaxis requires prompt recognition and treatment with epinephrine auto-injectors (EpiPens).
 Once administered, patients should seek immediate medical attention at the nearest emergency facility for further care and management.
 Allergy specialists can also provide advice on how best to manage future episodes along with providing information about prevention through proper diagnosis and avoidance of triggers.
 It is important for practices to recognize this condition in order to appropriately treat it in order to prevent life-threatening episodes in those who suffer from anaphylaxis.